elastic/apm-pipeline-library/README.md

 ## Test Infra

-Our infrastructure testing with testinfra then we can validate whether the CI worker templates have been configured with the expected configuration.
+This is how we test the actual state of our CI workers that are configured with Ansible.
+Therefore, we can validate whether the CI worker templates have been configured with the expected requirements

 This particular implementation uses [testinfra](https://testinfra.readthedocs.io/en/latest/).